biswalra/Data-Analysis-Dashboard/README.md

 - Which electric vehicle model is the most popular based on total vehicles?
 - How many vehicles are eligible for CAFV (Clean Alternative Fuel Vehicle) incentives?

--Dashboard Interaction <a herf="https://github.com/biswalra/Data-Analysis-Dashboard/blob/main/Screenshot%202026-03-10%20232313.png"> View Dashboard </a>
+Dashboard Interaction <a herf="https://github.com/biswalra/Data-Analysis-Dashboard/blob/main/Screenshot%202026-03-10%20232313.png"> View Dashboard </a>

 ## Project Process
 - Data Collection